ptitSeb/gl4es/README.md

     An Android.mk is provided that should compile with an NDK

 *or use ccmake*

-Alternatively, you can use the curses-bases ccmake to select wich platform to use interactively.
+Alternatively, you can use the curses-bases ccmake (or any other gui frontend for cmake) to select wich platform to use interactively.

 ----

 GLU
 ----

 Standard GLU do works without any issues.

-But you can also find a GLES optimized version og GLU there https://github.com/lunixbochs/glues

-    git clone git@github.com:lunixbochs/glues.git; git checkout glu; cmake .; make

 ----